machaao/machaao-samples/index.rst

    }
  }

-Outgoing Messages to Specific Users
+Outgoing Messages to Specific User(s)
 =============================================================================
 Sending a outgoing message to users can be done by the usage of our core Send API